universedocs/Universe-Docs/README.md

 # -- Merges Native application and Web Application into one and runs in all platforms
 # -- WYSIWYG editor, No security issues, Users consent, Access all hardware, Efficient and No code features
-# -- Application and documents can be accessed remotely
+# -- Application and documents can be managed remotely using REST Web Service
 # -- Application and document library
 # -- Training tool